Windows – Robert Wick

 Waterhouse Residence Museum located at 820 Lake Lily Drive in Maitland.
 Five generations of the Waterhouse family lived on the 1 1/2 acre site until 1989 when they sold the house to the City of Maitland.
 The house, a Victorian frame vernacular built in the early 1880s listed on the National Register of Historic Places.

 An end table in the parlor and a dining room table all original pieces.
-A courting couch, a man and woman’s chair all period furniture as well as the rest of the furniture throughout the house.
+All period furniture throughout the house donated by locals.

 Walking through the house our docent gave an interesting account of the early residents.
 Miss Stella, as the locals fondly called her wrote how the journey from New York took five days and what she encountered.
 William Waterhouse served as a soldier in the Union Army.
 His medal taken by a prison guard while a prisoner at Andersonville and returned 40 years later.